 - If you play many builds in a season, make mule characters and deposit items on them for more storage space.
 For example, if you aren't playing a class for some time because you are grinding more Paragons for your final pushes, just put all items of that class on that character to free up your stash!

 - Share items between your characters when you switch, especially Follower gear and jewelry, even if they have the wrong mainstats.

 - Some classes don’t have great GR speedfarming builds compared to the top builds, so prioritize farming T16 for keys on these and do GRs on the better ones.
 T16 Rifts can be completed fast & easily by almost anything!

-- SSF is a fun way to play Diablo 3.
-Everything is up to you and it feels very rewarding!
+- SSF is a fun way to play Diablo 3 and compete on a more even playing field.

 - Level Boon of the Hoarder first for more Gold and easy power levels.